cacttus/sketchy/README.md

 * _Note: The Linux package version of Node may be out of date, depending on your distro._

-If you're new to NPM, it installs all the dependencies by simply navigating to this project folder and running
+Then simply navigate to the project folder and run:

 `npm install`

-VSCode is set up so that F5 should build and run the project.

-Then, in a terminal window, in the sketchy folder run:
+In a terminal window, in the sketchy folder run:

 `npx webpack -w --mode=development --config=./webpack.config.js`

-This is far faster than using a .sh script, as webpack is optimized to run in watch (-w) mode.
+* _Note: webpack is optimized to run in watch (-w) mode._

 To run use `F5` in vscode, or `npm run electron .` in a terminal window.